carl-marc/one-in-a-trillion/docs/roadmap.md

 # Roadmap
-**Last updated:** {{ "2025-09-22" | date: "%d %b %Y" }}
+**Last updated:** {{ "2025-10-06" | date: "%d %b %Y" }}

 The order of the roadmap, is the order that features are expected to be added to the game.

-## New Multiplayer Battle Modes
-Adding **Day** & **Week** long 1v1 battles!

-## Better Onboarding Experience
-Too many players are not finding the 'hook' quick enough.

-I am experimenting more & putting the most effort ever into making an onboarding that really helps people understand why they should play this game.
+## Faster Mini Games
+Ability to skip the animations for Powers and Scrambles

+## Automated Discord giveaways
+So that we can have multiple giveaways a week, every week